rhel-labs/instruqt/selinux-policy/01-introduction/assignment.md

 ```

 It returns the rather long output below telling us we have removed the last module with permissive mode in the listing...
-<pre class="file">libsemanage.semanage_direct_remove_key: Removing last permissive_httpd_t module (no other permissive_httpd_t module exists at another priority).
+<pre class="file" style="white-space: pre-wrap; font-family:monospace;">libsemanage.semanage_direct_remove_key: Removing last permissive_httpd_t module (no other permissive_httpd_t module exists at another priority).
 </pre>

 ### IMPORTANT
-Permissive mode is very important for SELinux practioners as it still checks all policy and logs any potential violations, but it doesn't enforce the denials.
-The action continues normally and is fully logged.
+**Permissive mode is very important** for SELinux practioners as it still checks all policy and **only logs any potential violations**, but it **doesn't enforce the denials**.
+The **action continues normally** and is fully logged.
 This allows an administrator to find out what SELinux rules a particular application is hitting and helps in our efforts to define an appropriate policy.

 In the next section we will see what happens when SELinux policy logs a violation and how we can identify it.